jhorey/ferry/README.md

 Getting started
 ===============

-Drydock is a Python application and runs on your local machine.
-All you have to do to get started is have `docker` installed and type the following `pip install -U drydock`.
+Ferry is a Python application and runs on your local machine.
+All you have to do to get started is have `docker` installed and type the following `pip install -U ferry`.
 Afterwards you can start creating your big data application.
 Here's an example stack:

 ```javascript